bgh-github/streamlink-handoff/README.md

 # Streamlink Handoff

-> :exclamation: This extension is experimental.
-Issues with the extension on Windows are currently being worked through

 Streamlink Handoff is a Firefox browser companion extension for [Streamlink](https://streamlink.github.io).
-The extension adds a context menu (right-click) option, providing a way to conveniently pass supported video URLs to Streamlink for playback.
+It adds a context menu (right-click) option, providing a way to conveniently pass supported video URLs to Streamlink for playback.

 Available from [addons.mozilla.org](https://addons.mozilla.org/firefox/addon/streamlink-handoff/)